thelastoutpostworkshop/ESP32-S3_3_16_ST7701_movie_player/README.md

 This application turns the Waveshare ESP32-S3 3.16" (320x820) into a simple full-screen MJPEG video player for the built-in ST7701 display.

+It is designed to:
+- play `.mjpeg` and `.mjpg` files from an SD card
+- run without WebConfigKit or a web UI
+- show clear on-screen status messages when media is missing
+- recover when the SD card is removed and reinserted

 <p align="center">
   <a href="https://thelastoutpostworkshop.github.io/video_conversion/">
     <img src="https://img.shields.io/badge/Open-Video%20Conversion%20Studio-FF6A00?style=for-the-badge" alt="Open Video Conversion Studio">